mithunkumarc/revision/java/polymorphism.md

     Parent p = new Child();

 Inheritance and polymorphism will go hand in hand.
 Without inheritance there is no polymorphism.

 1. overloading methods

+      more then one mehtod is created with same name but different returntype or different parameters(or order of parameters)

 2. overriding methods